dd9jn/rfc4880bis/crypto-refresh.md

 - When encrypting to one or more public keys:

-  - all recipient keys indicate support for version 2 of the Symmetrically Encrypted Integrity Protected Data packet in their Features subpacket ({{features-subpacket}}), or are v5 keys without a Features subpacket, or the implementation can otherwise infer that all recipients support v2 SEIPD packets, the implementation MUST encrypt using a v2 SEIPD packet.
+  - All recipient keys indicate support for version 2 of the Symmetrically Encrypted Integrity Protected Data packet in their Features subpacket ({{features-subpacket}}), or are v5 keys without a Features subpacket, or the implementation can otherwise infer that all recipients support v2 SEIPD packets, the implementation MUST encrypt using a v2 SEIPD packet.

   - If one of the recipients does not support v2 SEIPD packets, then the message generator MAY use a v1 SEIPD packet instead.